-Although from the outset, the song seems to be about an older woman who has a night of passion with a hitchhiker she picked up, it is revealed that the song has a little more meaning.
+Although from the outset, “All I Wanna Do*” seems to be about an older woman who has a night of passion with a hitchhiker she picked up, it is revealed that the song has a little more meaning.

-This 1974 folk song tells the depressing tale of a father who just didn’t have time for his son growing up, only to realize that when he is older and finally has the time, now his son doesn’t.
+This 1974 folk song “Cat’s in the Cradle*” tells the depressing tale of a father who just didn’t have time for his son growing up, only to realize that when he is older and finally has the time, now his son doesn’t.